facade-technologies-inc/facile/docs/source/docs/ATP/ATP.rst

 Introduction
 ============

-This acceptance test document verifies that the software system, Facile has a functional GUI that shall contain a view that allows the user to edit specific properties.
+This acceptance test verifies that the software system, Facile has a functional GUI that shall contain a view that allows the user to edit specific properties.
 The properties will be for any model components of the project that are selected by the user.
 This acceptance test establishes the framework used by the acceptance test team to plan, execute, and document acceptance testing.
 It describes the scope of the work performed and the approach taken to execute the tests created to validate that the system performs as required in the GUI.
 The details of this acceptance test are developed according to the requirements specifications and show traceability back to those specifications.

 ====================
 Referenced Documents